A Sacred Herb with Wide-Ranging Benefits

-Holy Basil is traditionally used in Ayurveda as an expectorant and/or demulcent to help relieve cough (Kasa) and colds, as well as a cardiotonic (Hrdya) to help support the contractions of the heart.
+Holy Basil is traditionally used in Ayurveda as an expectorant or a demulcent to help relieve cough (Kasa) and colds, as well as a cardiotonic (Hrdya) to help support the contractions of the heart.

-Take 2 capsules daily with/without food, or as directed by a qualified health care practitioner.
+Take 2 capsules daily with or without food, or as directed by a qualified health care practitioner.

-Consult a health care practitioner prior to use if you have diabetes, are taking any heart or blood pressure medication, or if you are breastfeeding.
-Consult a health care practitioner if symptoms persist or worsen.
 Do not use if you are pregnant or attempting to conceive.
+Consult a health care practitioner prior to use if you have diabetes, if you are taking any heart or blood pressure medication, if you are breastfeeding or if symptoms persist or worsen.
+This product contains a corn derived ingredient,

 The information and product descriptions appearing on this website are for information purposes only, and are not intended to provide or replace medical advice to individuals from a qualified health care professional.
 Consult with your physician if you have any health concerns, and before initiating any new diet, exercise, supplement, or other lifestyle changes.